ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 * arg4 => optional by key
 * kargs => optional by key, variable

-# Conclusion
+## Conclusion

 Now we can have methods with a lot of flexibility combining both positional and keyword arguments and making some of them required and some optionals, but we are not finished yet.

 Ruby gives us even more options that we will cover on the next post of this serie.
-We will also analyze a few common rails methods to see how they use all of this so we put everything in together with practical examples.
+We will also analyze a few common Rails methods to see how they use different types of arguments so we put everything together with practical examples.